hhjami/offline-judge/README.md

 * There is a directory named `testDirectory` which contains an example of problem set in required format.
 * In case, you can't run a particular script due to permission issue, please run `chmod +x SCRIPT` to give that script execution permission.
+* This judge can test a solution on multiple test files.
+Maximum 99 test files can be given.
+If you want increase this, change the MXCS macro in genChecker.cpp.

 ### Who do I talk to? ###